-Whether I preferred the parts where Zorro is doing stuff was because I was a child or whether it was because these two serials and the television series were juvenile in nature, I cannot say.
+Whether I preferred the parts where Zorro was doing stuff was because I was a child, or it was because these two serials and the television series were juvenile in nature, I cannot say.
 But it was quite a surprise for me when, as a college student, I saw The Mark of Zorro (1940) for the first time.
 Of course, it had the star quality of such actors as Tyrone Power and Basil Rathbone, as well as the production values of a major studio, all of which were bound to make it much better than what I had seen previously.
 But what really struck me was the fact that the parts of the movie featuring Zorro constituted a relatively small amount of screen time, which was greatly exceeded by the amount of time devoted to Don Diego.
-The emphasis on Don Diego in this movie even went so far as to have him fight the climactic duel as Diego and not as Zorro.
-In this, the movie followed the 1920 version with Douglas Fairbanks.
-But most movies do not do this, choosing instead to have the climactic duel fought by Zorro.
-For example, the made-for-television version starring Frank Langella has the actor in full Zorro regalia in the final showdown.
+The emphasis on Diego in this movie even went so far as to have him fight the climactic duel as Diego and not as Zorro, as in the 1920 version.
+Most movies do not do this, choosing instead to have any climactic sword fight fought by Zorro in his outfit, just as in the novel.
+Notably, in the 1974 made-for-television production starring Frank Langella, the movie is basically a remake of the version with Tyrone Power, even using the same music.
+The major difference between the two, aside from the inferior quality of the 1974 version, is the way the story was altered just enough to allow Langella to be in full Zorro regalia in the final showdown.

 The amount of screen time given to Zorro versus Diego determines the kind of movie it is.
 A costumed character is exciting to watch, but he is all action and external appearance.
-He must be in constant motion, running, riding, fighting, and so forth.
+He must be in constant motion, running, riding, and fighting.
 If he stands still for too long, he begins to look silly, especially if he is wearing a cape.
-It is with his secret identity, Diego in the case of Zorro movies, that we get to know the man, to learn what he thinks and feels.
+In fact, one of the ways the television show Batman (1966-1968) would amuse us was by having Batman and Robin doing just that, standing around and talking in their costumes.
+On the other hand, it is with his secret identity, Diego in the case of Zorro movies, that we get to know the man, to learn what he thinks and feels.
 Moreover, we get to watch him acting a part in order to keep people from suspecting that he is the one who wears the mask.
 In this case, the part is that of a fop.
-It is a pretense also used in The Scarlet Pimpernel (1934), starring Leslie Howard as the title character and as Sir Percy Blakeney, but Howard’s performance in that role was over the top and irritating.
+It is a pretense also used in The Scarlet Pimpernel (1934), starring Leslie Howard as the title character and as Sir Percy Blakeney, but Howard’s performance in that role was over the top.
 Diego’s foppery as performed by Tyrone Power, on the other hand, is so good that we find ourselves impatiently waiting for the Zorro scenes to end so that we can have more Diego.